-Manage Tab: SPM Actions
+SPM Actions

-This view is displayed by clicking on SPM Actions on the Manage tab.
-You must at least be connected to the Core database to access this view.
+This view is displayed by clicking on Content Management > SPM Actions in the left menu.
 This view is only applicable to installations having SPM (Storage Policy Manager) installed.
 It enables more detailed information to be extracted from the Core database related to the actions that have been initiated to DIVA Core from the SPM module.